-JMR Language Services Limited is run by Janine Roberts, who translates from Swedish, French and German to English.
+JMR Language Services is run by Janine Roberts, who translates from Swedish, French and German to English.
 Experienced technical editor Sandy Morrison provides technical advice, revises completed texts and can also act as a technical writer in various contexts.

 Our experience is summarised below.
 A separate page gives our qualifications in more detail.